Cognigy/Documentation/docs/en/docs/ai/flow-nodes/message/question.md

 ## Question Types
 <div class="divider"></div>

-Question Nodes have a Type which defined what kind of answer is required from the user before the conversation continues.
-After a question was asked and the user provided an answer, the answer is validated according to its Type.
-If it passes, the answer is considered valid, is stored and the conversation continues.
+Question Nodes have a selection of Types which determine what validation is used before a conversation continues.

 | Type                                 | Expected user input to answer question                                                                                                                                                                                                                                                                                                                                                                                                                                                                                   | Example                                                             |
 |--------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|---------------------------------------------------------------------|